Glenrothes: Retail, leisure and service sectors

 Community and commercial leisure facilities within the town centre include the Rothes Halls complex; Glenrothes' principal theatre, library, civic and exhibition centre.
 In a unit opposite this, is a large indoor trampoline park, soft play and arcade facility which opened in 2025 relocating from the Saltire Centre retail park.
 A cinema, restaurant, pub and bingo hall complex are located adjacent to the Kingdom Centre at Carrick Gate/Church Street.
-Ten-pin bowling facilities are available at Albany Gate.
+Tenpin bowling facilities are available at Albany Gate.
 The Gym Group also operate from a facility at Rothesay Place/North Street.

 A number of retail operators including the town's major supermarkets are also located in the Queensway business park located adjacent to the town centre.
 The town's largest retail employers, Asda and Morrisons, both trade from large stores there.
-A retail park has also been constructed at the Saltire Centre, approximately 1/2 mi to the southwest of the town centre containing major stores including Matalan and Homebase.
+A retail park has also been constructed at the Saltire Centre, approximately 1/2 mi to the southwest of the town centre containing major stores.

-Other types of service industries also add to the town's economic mix with large single employers being in the 'accommodation and food services' sector which accounted for around 4% of the town's total jobs.
+Other types of service industries also add to the town's economic mix with large single employers being in the 'accommodation and food services' sector which accounted for around 5% of the town's total jobs.
 Balbirnie House Hotel, a four star hotel, Balgeddie House Hotel (a Best Western hotel) and Premier Inn, both three stars, are the largest hotels in Glenrothes.
 Budget hotels include the Golden Acorn Hotel, the Gilvenbank Hotel, a Travelodge and a Holiday Inn Express.
 Balbirnie House was awarded the "Best Wedding Hotel" Global Award at the Haute Grandeur Global Hotel Awards for five consecutive years between 2019 and 2024.

-Financial and professional services represent 15.6% of the total number of jobs.
+A range of other services including Information and Communication, Financial and Insurance, Real Estate, Professional Scientific and Technical, Administrative and Support sectors are also operating in Glenrothes.
 Offices are mainly concentrated in the town centre and at Pentland Park.
 An enterprise hub facility was opened in the town centre in 2017 to act as a "one-stop shop" supplying increased enterprise and business services to potential entrepreneurs in the local area.